AliRezaJoodi/AVR_Projects/UART Relay Controller for 8CH/README.md

 MCU:        ATmega32
 Frequency:  8.000000 MHz
+Interface:  UART

-Note: RS232 to UART and USB to UART is usable for connection the project to computer.
+Note: RS232 to UART and USB to UART converter is usable for connection the project to computer.

 ### Folder and Files Description
 It has included: